basp/linie/src/Linie.InOneWeekend/README.md

 * The `hit_record` type was renamed to `ShadeRecord`
 * Some methods and variables might have slight renames as well.
 However these should be self-explanatory in the context where they are used.
-* Both changes are inspired by
+* Most changes are inspired by
 [Ray Tracing from the Ground Up](http://www.raytracegroundup.com/).